 The Reiss Residence is located in Houston, Texas on a corner lot near Rice University, in a neighborhood originally developed in the 1910’s.
 The property is surrounded on three sides by public streets.
 To the north is Sunset Boulevard a prominent residential street with a planted median.
 To the west is Greenbriar Avenue, a major north-south thruway.
 To the south is a neighborhood service alley used by local residents for access.
 The interior spaces of the house are designed around a private garden with a small pool.
 The kitchen is a double-height room with tall, glass walls facing in to the private garden.

-48’ House is a modest single family residence and workspace located in Houston, Texas.
-The size and proportion of the house is based upon a 4′ x 8′ framing module ideal for wood and steel construction.
-48′ House is sited at the rear of a standard residential lot adjacent to interstate I-59.
-The interstate is depressed approximately 18′ below natural grade affording extended views to the south.
-Adjacent structures to the east and west, in conjunction with the open carport, draw a steady flow of air through the house and into the open lawn at the north side of the property.
-The mass of the house blocks the majority of highway sound from the lawn making this part of the site ideal for outdoor activity.
-The ground floor contains workspaces (an outdoor covered shop, an office, storage, and a half bath).
-The second floor contains living spaces (a kitchen, a forty-eight foot long dining and living space, two-bedrooms, and a full bath).
+48’ House is a modest single family residence in Houston, Texas designed to accommodate the changing lifestyle needs of a young professional family.
+The size and proportion of the house are based upon a 4′ x 8′ framing module ideal for wood and steel construction—minimizing material waste during construction.
+The house is sited at the rear of a standard lot that spans between a residential street (to the north/front) and a masonry sound-wall adjacent to US Interstate 59 (to the south/back), a location where the interstate is depressed approximately 18’ below natural grade.
+The mass of the house blocks the majority of highway sound from the front lawn making this an ideal space for outdoor activity under two massive live-oak trees.
+The first level contains work spaces (an outdoor covered shop, an office, storage, and a half bath).
+The second level contains living spaces (a kitchen, a forty-eight foot long dining and living space, two-bedrooms, and a full bath).

 Photographer: Daniel Hennessy

 Sited along the edge of one of Houston’s bayous, the White Oak Bayou Studio was commissioned by a prominent painter in Houston to house a studio workspace for production, an exhibit space, and a modest domestic residence with pool.